hongdavid94/hongdavid94-BDAOrg/README.md

 Motivation:

-As an aspiring statistician, I became interested in taking classes outside of major to prepare myself to graduate school in statistics.
-I learned that biostaticians know Bayesian models.
+As an aspiring statistician, I became interested in taking classes outside of major to prepare myself for graduate school in statistics.
+I learned that biostaticians use Bayesian models so I am taking the course.
+I always enjoy learning new skills so it is exciting for me to use github or new course materials so I look forward for the class.

 Description of Data Analysis Problem: